 The National Foundation for Cancer Research (NFCR) is a 501(c)(3) non-profit organization that provides scientists in the lab the funding they need to make and apply game-changing discoveries in cancer treatments, detection, prevention and, ultimately, a cure.
 It has distinguished itself in the cancer sector by emphasizing long-term, transformative research often overlooked by other major funding sources.
 With the help of more than 5.3 million individual donors over the last 46 years, NFCR has delivered more than $380 million in funding to public education and cancer research leading to several important, life-saving discoveries.
 For more information, visit https://www.nfcr.org.

 About Scripps Research

-Scripps Research ranks as the most influential scientific organization in the world, unparalleled in propelling innovation in science and medicine.
+Scripps Research ranks as among the most influential scientific organizations in the world, unparalleled in propelling innovation in science and medicine.
 Its unique structure merges foundational studies in biology, chemistry and computer science with translational science to produce the next generation of drugs and advances in digital and precision medicine.
 Scientists in the institute’s five academic research departments work hand-in-hand with researchers of the Scripps Research Translational Institute and Calibr.
 Together, they cultivate the next generation of scientific leaders and expand the frontiers of knowledge to drive innovation that improves lives around the planet.
 For more information, visit https://www.scripps.edu.